Site Index • Wiki • Blog

 marriage" or "accrued during the marriage".
 Words have

-legal maning.
-Division orders (which are legally
+important legal maning.
+Division orders (which are legally required to

 the denominator of the coverture fraction reduces the